Is Drunk Elephant’s Lippe Balm a Handbag Essential?

 The takeaway

-While I’m normally slightly sceptical around the hype-iest products, I have to give full credit to Drunk Elephant; this definitely lives up to its glowing reviews.
+While I’m normally slightly sceptical about the hype-iest products, I have to give full credit to Drunk Elephant; this definitely lives up to its glowing reviews.

 Non-irritating, nicely moisturising and easy to use, this balm pretty much ticks all my boxes.

-Its unusual shape- short and wide rather than a tube or a tub like most balms- also make this product extremely easy to fit into even the teeniest handbag, ensuring that I can top up on the go.
+Its unusual shape – short and wide rather than a tube or a tub like most balms – also makes this product extremely easy to fit into even the teeniest handbag, ensuring that I can top up on the go.

 Great for: Natural ingredient fans as well as seriously dry pouts.
 Also for buying into a little of the Drunk Elephant brand without too much of a price tag.